-7. Promote infill development and other redevelopment options for underutilized residential or commercial lots and promote the infill of the existing Main Street district with business and high-density residential uses.
+7. Promote infill development and other redevelopment options for underutilized residential or commercial lots and promote the infill of the existing Main Street district with business and high-density residential uses which are sensitive to its historic character.

 POPULATION PROJECTIONS